Early detection of venous disorders: observe visible changes!

 FAQs on the topic Spider veins

-Some patients have the feeling that new spider veins appear during treatment.
-It is not uncommon for them to believe that this has something to do with the foam sclerotherapy and/or laser treatment.
-In most cases, this observation can be explained by the fact that the patient's own legs are perceived differently or more accurately after treatment has begun: Suddenly, unsightly spots that have been present and visible for a long time become noticeable for the first time.
+Some patients feel that new spider veins appear during treatment.
+It is not uncommon for them to believe this is related to foam sclerotherapy and/or laser treatment.
+In most cases, this perception occurs because patients begin to observe their legs more closely: areas that were already present and visible are suddenly noticed for the first time.

 Can spider veins be prevented?